Craig Finn: Lyrical style

 Finn is most notable for his third-person narrative lyrical style, wherein he frequently makes reference to literature, pop culture, adolescence, partying, religion, and drugs.
 Both with Lifter Puller and The Hold Steady, Finn's songs often follow a storytelling format that features recurring characters and locations with Ybor City, Florida, and the Twin Cities having special prominence.

 Particularly in later Hold Steady albums, Finn's songs have explored the darker aspects of his characters' party-centric lifestyles.
 Finn told an interviewer in 2012: "Artistically, I have always been really interested in the hangover; not just the celebration and the confetti but also the puke in the gutter."
 Finn has said that "irony is certainly not something I want to be accused of," instead hoping to bring "honesty and sincerity" through his songwriting.
 Although his stories involve violence and heavy drug use, Finn states his songwriting is not very personal or "confessional".

 Finn's lyrics have been a frequent point of praise for The Hold Steady with Uncut Magazine describing his style as "narratives driven less by the wordy exposition of yore than acute observation, devastating detail, by turns exclamatory, epigrammatic and grainily authentic."

 In a review of A Legacy of Rentals (2022), veteran critic Robert Christgau describes Finn's albums as an "ongoing series of musical short stories" in which "not everybody loses... but for sure nobody wins", noting the preponderance of protagonists who are very likely nonvoting "all-white casualties of finance capital and the fossil fuel cartel".

 Influences

 Finn has indicated that some of his greatest lyrical influences include Blake Schwarzenbach from Jets to Brazil and Jawbreaker as well as Bruce Springsteen.
 In a Guardian article he described The Replacements' Let It Be as his "favorite ever record."
 He's also a big fan of Rick Danko of The Band.
 In an interview with GQ, Finn discussed his love for Danko: "People roll their eyes about his solo records, but I'm just happy to have more songs that I can listen to him sing; his voice is incredible...
 I would listen to him sing the phone book."

 He is also a fan of Drive-By Truckers.

+Personal life

+As of 2016, Finn lived in Greenpoint, Brooklyn, with his girlfriend; they began dating in 2006.